How to Make a Sock Snowman

 - Make a baby sock snowman or a child version with a child size white tube sock...

-- Make something else with tube socks... for example, making sock snowmen inspired me to something a little different, Creepy Crawly No-Sew Halloween sock spiders.
+- Make something else with tube socks... for example, making sock snowmen inspired me to something a little different, Creepy Crawly No-Sew Halloween sock spiders (and then later, sock bunnies!).
 I think you could also make sock caterpillars with green tube socks and monsters with any color tube socks.

 Tip: Many dollar stores sell 3 packs of black, neon green or neon pink child sized tube socks.
 Think of all the possibilities!